Org mode for Emacs – Community

 You can browse Worg here.

-You can read the list of changes from the gitweb interface.
+You can read the list of changes from here.

 Google Summer of Code